IRS-Public/taxpert/apps/README.md

 ## What an application has to declare

-A `fact-explorer.app.json` at its repository root. `cookiecutter form-builder-template` emits one.
+A `fact-explorer.app.json` at its repository root, which `cookiecutter form-builder-template` generates.
 The fields it carries are the application's identity (`id`, `label`, `appId`, `basePath`, `storagePrefix`, `devPort`, `resourceRoot`, `taxYear`), the `engine` block naming its Fact Graph bundle and fact dictionary, a `capabilities` block, and optional `scenarios`, `customFlowTags` and `pagePrefixes` entries.
 They are documented in [`../packages/fact-explorer/README.md`](../packages/fact-explorer/README.md).

-The descriptor lives with the application rather than in this repository so that its values sit beside the `Main.scala` they mirror and move with the application.
-Dropping the repository into this directory is the whole of the wiring.